 Navigating the Artificial Intelligence Landscape: 10 Simple Rules for Adoption

-Artificial Intelligence (AI) is quickly becoming a cornerstone of innovation across industries, revolutionizing how businesses operate.
+Artificial Intelligence (AI) is quickly becoming a cornerstone of innovation across industries, revolutionising how businesses operate.
 However, with great power comes great responsibility.
-Adopting AI requires a strategic approach that safeguards privacy, ensures transparency, and maximizes benefits.
-In this blog post, we explore ten simple yet crucial rules to guide organizations through the adoption of AI.
+Adopting AI requires a strategic approach that safeguards privacy, ensures transparency, and maximises benefits.
+In this blog post, we explore ten simple yet crucial rules to guide organisations through the adoption of AI.
 For more information about AI and recommended Information Privacy Principles, check out this document from the New Zealand Privacy Commissioner.

 1. Privacy First: Conduct a Privacy Impact Assessment (PIA)